Updated 10/12/22

 Ever since in-person learning has returned, teachers and school staff alike have cited worsened student behavior as a major problem.
 This includes poor manners, increased bullying, and generally more destructive behavior.
 Tackling these issues individually has always been difficult, but how should districts approach solutions when they’re all on the rise?
+The key is to recognize how they’re all connected.
+There are commonalities between bullying and poor manners, and getting to the root of the problem will offer better long-term solutions over short-term disciplinary action like detention or silent recess.
+This is where a good anti-bullying policy comes into play.

 For example, Cambria Heights Elementary implemented a new campaign called “S.O.A.R. to new Heights”.
 This campaign is based on proactive action to prevent bullying in the first place while also focusing on consistent discipline in the event of an incident.
-It’s a lesson-based, research-based, and result-driven campaign designed to show students how their actions affect those around them.
+It’s a lesson-based, research-based, and result-driven anti-bullying policy designed to show students how their actions affect those around them.

 S.O.A.R. stands for “Show kindness, Own your choices, Act responsibly, and Respect yourself and others”.
 Each letter in the acronym comes with a set of expected behaviors in a variety of different settings.
 For example, “Acting Responsibly” on the bus looks like sitting in your seat whenever the bus is moving, and “Respecting Yourself & Others” in the hallway would be moving to the side to tie your shoes.
 These expectations are taught to students to demonstrate what kind and respectful behavior looks like in action.